What is malaria?

 When symptoms appear

-The incubation period may be longer if you are taking medicine to prevent infection (chemoprophylaxis) or because you have some immunity due to previous infections, your symptoms may be less severe, or you may not have any symptoms.
+The incubation period may also be longer if you are taking medicine to prevent infection.
+If you have some immunity due to previous infections, your symptoms may be less severe, or you may not have any symptoms.

 Variation in symptoms

 In regions where malaria is present, people who get infected many times may have the disease but have few or no symptoms.
-Also, how bad malaria symptoms are can vary depending on your general health, what kind of malaria parasite you have, and whether you still have your spleen.
+Also, how bad malaria symptoms are can vary depending on your age, general health, and the kind of malaria parasite that you have.

 Common symptoms of malaria

 In the early stages, malaria symptoms are sometimes similar to those of many other infections caused by bacteria, viruses, or parasites.
 Symptoms may include: